 Question about Whirlpool WFW9050XW Washer Front Load White

-I have a whirlpool WFW9050XW , but without an LED display.
-On diagnosis, It blinks 8 times then one.
+I have a whirlpool WFW9050XW , but without an LED.
+It blinks 8 times then one.
 In any wash cycle, it fills about halfway up with water, all the while turning, and then it stops and beeps.
 I press power and it drains and stops, then I do a rinse and spin, and that does that.
 However, I still don't like that it stops.
-I checked the hoses were right, drain height and air, the washer is level, the LED indicates the door is locked at the beginning of the cycle.
+I checked the hoses were right, drain height, the washer is level, the LED indicates the door is locked at the beginning of the cycle.
 I pressed my leg against the door just before it stopped to make sure it wasn't a door problem.
 I think it has something to do with it not being able to tell when to stop filling and start washing.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of.(from cars to computers, handyman, and even drones)

 click here to download the app (for users in the US for now) and get all the help you need.

 Posted on Jan 02, 2017

 The filter might be clogged.
 If you haven't found a fix or answer yet -it's been 2 days :o) There are two screws on the bottom panel, take it off, unscrew the round cap in the middle (make sure you have plenty of towels) and check the filter.